 The concept of environmental racism isn’t new — though it may have gained traction in recent years and months.
 In North America, Black, Indigenous, and people of colour (BIPOC) communities have fought for hundreds of years to protect the air, land, water, species, and cultural connections to the land from discriminatory policies and actions.

-In 1982, that Benjamin Chavis, a Black civil rights leader from the United States, coined the term “environmental racism.”
+In 1982, Benjamin Chavis, a Black civil rights leader from the United States, coined the term “environmental racism.”
 Chavis defined the concept as,

 Environmental racism is a form of systemic racism, rather than individual racism.
 That means it is the result of institutional policies and practices, rather than individual beliefs and actions.